"Happiness is the highest form of health." – Dalai Lama

 The Indian healthcare sector has witnessed significant advancements across multiple dimensions.
 The key trends driving its growth are as follows:

-ET Edge has always been at the forefront of appreciating and eulogizing the untiring efforts of the healthcare sector and has covered success stories of inspiring brands through its Coffee Table book since the last 7 years.
+ET NOW has always been at the forefront of appreciating and eulogizing the untiring efforts of the healthcare sector and has covered success stories of inspiring brands through its Coffee Table book since the last 7 years.

 Now in its 8th edition, the summit will bring together leading voices from the healthcare industry to explore critical topics such as value-based care, nutritional considerations, and the adoption of cutting-edge technologies, among others—all under the overarching theme.

-A key highlight will be the unveiling of the ET Edge Best Healthcare Brands Coffee Table Book that will showcase brands that have set themselves apart with groundbreaking ideas, particularly in the face of recent challenges.
+A key highlight will be the unveiling of the ET NOW Best Healthcare Brands Coffee Table Book that will showcase brands that have set themselves apart with groundbreaking ideas, particularly in the face of recent challenges.
 This edition aims to honor organizations that have played a pivotal role in shaping India’s healthcare landscape through strategic vision and execution.
 These brands not only excel in their domain but also drive transformative change, setting new benchmarks for the industry.

 The featured brands will be selected based on criteria established by our knowledge Partner, including innovation, patient satisfaction, and infrastructure development, along with extensive research conducted by our Research Partner.
 These brands have navigated challenges and risen to prominence through their foresight, integrity, perseverance, courage, and expertise.